 Last but not least, wasn’t this an incredible performance!
 Eric Bana really knows how to play the bad guy and his role as Nero was sterling.
 The role of Nero, a Romulan, required him to look quite different, with a shaved head, tattooing, and so forth, but something that I noticed even more than his physical presence was his voice.
 What a voice!
 Before he even took shape, he had that voice, ominous, gravelly and robust.

 It’s the kind of voice that when used in the right way can give you the shivers.
 Bana did a wonderful job using his vocal mastery and on-camera experience to project a sinister, warlord type bent on destroying the Federation.
 Some of Bana’s previous voice over work includes roles in Mary and Max as Damien, and in Finding Nemo as Anchor.

 What Do You Think?

 I’m interested to hear your thoughts.
 If you’re reading this on the blog, comment below.
-If you are reading this in your email, click here to get to the blog and comment online.

 P.S.
 Although I would loved to have included more characters and actors in this article, I had to draw the line somewhere!
 An honourable mention for Canadian-born actor Bruce Greenwood, who played Captain Christopher Pike, is in order.
 His voice was splendid in the trailers when used and gave a warm, authoritative presence to the film in a fatherly way.